 You can run both in parallel.
 Add our snippet on top of Plausible’s (they don’t conflict), ask the same questions in both for a month.
 You’ll quickly see which workflow fits.
 You’ll also find that for some questions Plausible’s dashboard is still easier (one-click “compare to last week”, visual chart annotations), while for other questions (top referrers, bot share, custom event details) the chat flow wins.

-Many of our Pro users keep Plausible on a couple of personal sites and use mcp-analytics for everything that ships through Claude in their workflow.
+Nothing stops you keeping Plausible on a couple of personal sites and pointing mcp-analytics at everything that ships through Claude in your workflow.

 Try it